pusher/pusher-websocket-java/README.md

 ### Deploy

-    mvn deploy
+    mvn site-deploy

 This command does two things:

 1. The library is deployed to a Maven repository in a github branch.
 For more information see: <http://stackoverflow.com/a/14013645/39904>
-2. Generated JavaDocs are deployed to <http://leggetter.github.com/pusher-java-client/>.
+2. Generated JavaDocs are deployed to <http://pusher.github.com/pusher-java-client/>.
 For more information see: <https://github.com/github/maven-plugins>